koding/koding/client/test/Readme.md

 Running any of those will write two files in `client` directory:

+### client/.nightwatch.json

-- `client/.nightwatch.json` is the configuration file expected by `nightwatch` and it is generated specifically for the platform (os) you are on.
+This is the configuration file expected by `nightwatch` and it is generated specifically for the platform (os) you are on.

 By default configuration tool, uses [a blueprint file](bin/nightwatch-blueprint.json) for the defaults.

-But you can overwrite any [key](http://nightwatchjs.org/guide#settings-file) from cli using [dot notation](https://github.com/bcoe/yargs#dot-notation):
+But you can overwrite [any key](http://nightwatchjs.org/guide#settings-file) from cli using [dot notation](https://github.com/bcoe/yargs#dot-notation):

 ```sh
 λ client/test ./bin/cmd.coffee browser --selenium.port 5555
 ```

+### client/.config.json

-- `client/.config.json` is also being added a `test.url` key that you have specified.
+This file is also extended with a `test.url` key that you have specified.

 Following is the help output of the configuration tool: